64kramsystem/personal_notes/topics/git.md

 It's possible to preserve merges using `--rebase-merges`, although it's not entirely clear how to do funky manipulations of history.

+If a modification is applied to the history of a branch built on top of others and  `--update-refs` is specified (or the config `rebase.updateRefs` set), when rebasing interactively, the ancestor branches will also be updated!!
+In the interactive list, the references will show as `update-ref name_of_ancestor_branch`.
+WATCH OUT!
+This doesn't work the other way around (for descendant branches).

 ## Remotes

 ```sh